telerik/xaml-docs/controls/radnavigationview/features/hierarchy.md

 	</telerik:RadNavigationView>
 {{endregion}}

-To control the current expand state of a RadNaviationViewItem, set its __IsExpanded__ property.
+To control the current expand state of a RadNavigationViewItem, set its __IsExpanded__ property.

 #### Figure 1: Hierarchical RadNavigationView
 ![](images/radnavigationview-features-hierarchy-0.png)